AuraPixelTeam/Clothes/README.md

    - Don't remove the "perms:" text in line 2 (it should be in line 2)

 ## **How to add more clothes/cosplays**
- + For example, you want to create a button named "Hat" in "/clo.When you click the button, you want to have a cloth named "Cowboy":
+ + **For example**, you want to create a button named "Hat" in "/clo.When you click the button, you want to have a cloth named "Cowboy":
-   -You go to plugins_data/clothes create a folder named "Hat" -Go inside "Hat" folder, put 2 files, one named Cowboy.json, one named Cowboy.png -Then it would be works
+   - You go to plugins_data/clothes create a folder named "Hat"
+   - Go inside "Hat" folder, put 2 files, one named Cowboy.json, one named Cowboy.png
+   - Then it would be works
- + Note:
+ + **Note**:
-   -The clothes must inside the plugins_data/clothes folder.
+   - The clothes must inside the plugins_data/clothes folder.
-   -Do the same for Cosplays feature.
+   - Do the same for Cosplays feature.
  ## **Where to get clothes/cosplays**
  - You need to draw it, i'm using blockbench.net
- + For Clothes:
+ + **For Clothes**:
    - If you are new ,just importing the example clothes (.json file) in the plugin to the blockbench
    - Now you can see a steve geometry with the wing or shield, you can delete the wing/shield
      - but DO NOT touch the steve geometry